yssource/rhai/README.md

 Rhai - Embedded Scripting for Rust
 =================================

-Rhai is an embedded scripting language for Rust that gives you a safe and easy way to add scripting to your applications.
+Rhai is an embedded scripting language and evaluation engine for Rust that gives a safe and easy way to add scripting to any application.

 Rhai's current feature set:

-* Easy integration with Rust functions and data types
+* Easy integration with Rust functions and data types, supporting getter/setter methods
+* Easily call a script-defined function from Rust
-* Fairly efficient (1 mil iterations in 0.75 sec on my 5 year old laptop)
+* Fairly efficient (1 million iterations in 0.75 sec on my 5 year old laptop)
 * Low compile-time overhead (~0.6 sec debug/~3 sec release for script runner app)
 * Easy-to-use language similar to JS+Rust
 * Support for overloaded functions
+* Compiled script is optimized for repeat evaluations
-* Very few additional dependencies (right now only [`num-traits`] to do checked arithmetic operations)
+* Very few additional dependencies (right now only [`num-traits`] to do checked arithmetic operations);
+  For [`no_std`] builds, a number of additional dependencies are pulled in to provide for basic library functionalities.

 **Note:** Currently, the version is 0.10.2, so the language and API's may change before they stabilize.

 Installation
 ------------

-You can install Rhai using crates by adding this line to your dependencies:
+Install the Rhai crate by adding this line to `dependencies`:

 ```toml
 [dependencies]